 - Retention includes promoting connection and belonging within the fellowship, as well as working to meet members’ needs.

 *Looking for a volunteer to serve as chair.

 The committee’s main work is in the planning, preparing, and presenting of weekly Sunday services for the UUFD.
 Committee members typically function as facilitators at Sunday services.
 The committee seeks to select individuals from the fellowship, the local community, and beyond to provide quality, engaging Sunday presentations that relate to the mission and principles of the UUA.

-Members: Jean Becker, Calvin Gatch, Pam Kress-Dunn, Judy Nauman, Bob Dunn (chair)
+Members: Jean Becker, Calvin Gatch, Pam Kress-Dunn, Judy Nauman, Ed Zaccaro, Bob Dunn (chair)

 Religious Exploration (RE) Committee

 The RE Committee seeks to deepen the spiritual life of the Fellowship’s children, youth, and adults through engagement and exploration of the Six Sources.
 We will strive to educate ourselves and our community in religious practices and texts and to help each other grow together as we intertwine our physical lives and knowledge with the spiritual.
 Through offering engaging and compelling religious education programming, we will instill and support a deeper understanding of our Unitarian Universalist principles and sources.

 Members: Pam Kress-Dunn, Jo Ellen Langerman, Linda Ressler, Cyndi Hartley (chair)

 The purpose of the Social (Action) Committee is to inform and educate congregation members and the public in areas of social concern, find ways and means to rectify social injustices, sponsor and support groups organized to deal with social problems, and develop leaders to foster a just and peaceful world.